ryan-roemer/loose-bits/about.md

 <img class="bordered pull-right" src="{{ site.baseurl }}media/img/portrait/forest.jpg" />
 <div class="clearfix"></div>

-I am a software engineer interested in big data, cloud computing, and the collision of law and technology.
+I am a software engineer interested in full-stack development, cloud computing, and the collision of law and technology.

+TODO_HERE

 I am presently the Director of Engineering at Curiosity Media, which hosts [SpanishDict](http://spanishdict.com), the world's largest Spanish learning website.
 As director, I manage the software development and systems architecture, as well as all of our technical operations.